 Crystalline silica, the mineral found in the makeup of concrete, is a widely known hazard for concrete construction workers.
-As such, there are measures workers and managers must take to ensure the safety of those involved in any given concrete project.
-This is especially true for industries like concrete surface prep, where abrasive machinery breaks up and grinds away concrete, releasing the powdery silica.
+As such, workers and managers must take measures to ensure the safety of those involved in any concrete project.

 OSHA Silica Standard & Your Concrete Project

 So, what are the standards set by OSHA for concrete construction work?
 First, understand that silica particles pose a great risk to unprotected workers.
-Silica has been linked to lung cancer, pulmonary disease, kidney disease, and is the cause of silicosis – which is incurable.
-For this reason, OSHA has required employers to take proper precautions.
+Silica has been linked to lung cancer, pulmonary disease, and kidney disease and is the cause of silicosis–an incurable disease.

 OSHA also requires that: